quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 will be less responsive to changes in the path's RTT, resulting in either delayed or unnecessary packet transmissions.

-To limit these consequences of reduced acknowledgement frequency, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT if there are unacknowledged ack-eliciting packets in flight.
-A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.
+To limit the consequences of reduced acknowledgement frequency, a sender SHOULD cause a receiver to send an acknowledgement at least once per round-trip time (RTT) if there are unacknowledged ack-eliciting packets in flight.
+A sender can accomplish this by sending an IMMEDIATE_ACK frame once per RTT, or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be respectively smaller than a congestion window and no longer than the estimated RTT.

 A sender might use timers to detect loss of PMTUD probe packets.
 A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such